-When developing a budget for a proposal, PIs must be aware of five primary issues: direct costs, indirect costs, cost sharing, effort, and CASB Exceptions.
+When developing a budget for a proposal, PIs must be aware of four primary issues: direct costs, indirect costs, cost sharing, and effort.
 The following is a primer on these topics.
 Further questions should be addressed to your Sponsored Projects Administration (SPA) team.

 Direct costs are costs attributable to essential project activities or specific items with ease and a high degree of accuracy.
 These cover personnel (salaries and fringe benefits), supplies, equipment, travel, and other expenses necessary for the conduct of sponsored activities.
 Certain direct cost expenses are “allowable,” while others are “unallowable” and may not be charged to a sponsored project.
 Before defining your project budget, please review the University’s Direct Cost Policy.

 Indirect (or F&A) Costs are reflected in budget items that are difficult to identify easily with a particular project.
 Examples include costs to heat and cool the project work space, building depreciation costs covering specific labs or rooms, general office supplies and office equipment (including desk-top or lap-top computers), library books and journals, and personnel expenses associated with department and central office administrative help who provide services to individuals not involved in a funded project.
 Read Facilities & Administrative Reimbursement at UGA for a detailed explanation of these costs and to learn what happens with reimbursed F&A at UGA (a portion of it is returned to stimulate research).